 Welcome to the Solent Forts Race.
-Now in it's sixth year, the Solent Forts Race attracts a wide range of catamaran sailors from across the UK and beyond who come to compete in this challenging and unique long-distance race set in the Eastern Solent.
+Now in its eighth year, the Solent Forts Race attracts a wide range of sailors from across the UK and beyond who come to compete in this challenging and unique long-distance race set in the Eastern Solent.

 Hosted by the Hayling Ferry Sailing Club from their base in the dunes at the western tip of Hayling Island, a warm welcome awaits with good food, free camping and live music on the Saturday night.

-The 2017 edition of this event was held at Hayling Ferry Sailing Club on Sunday 17th June with a practice race on the Saturday and the Club’s ‘Band-on-the-Beach’ summer party on Saturday evening.
-The weekend was sponsored by Harken and Wildwind.
+The 2019 edition of this event will be held over the weekend of 8th and 9th June at Hayling Ferry Sailing Club.
+As usual a practice race on the Saturday will be followed by the Club’s ‘Band-on-the-Beach’ summer party on Saturday evening with the main race taking place on Sunday.

 The Solent Forts Race is a long-distance event for sports catamarans set in the Eastern Solent, with Hayling Island and Portsmouth to the north and the Isle of Wight to the west.